Malachute/malachute.github.io/_posts/2017-10-06-marketshare-browsers-july-august.md

 title: Marketshare Browsers for July and August
 ---

 While working at Ticketcounter I decided to do another checkup on the browser marketshare across devices.
-These stats are for July and August 2017 combined:
+These stats are for July and August 2017 from an anonymous webshop combined:

 <amp-img width="724" height="421" sizes="100vw" src="https://i.imgur.com/Chp4zAU.png" alt="Marketshare by browser"></amp-img>
 <span class="image__byline-span">Marketshare by browser for July & August 2017- <a href="https://i.imgur.com/Chp4zAU.png" class="image__byline-link">view full screen</a></span>